Updated May 8, 2023

 Importance of Python

 Python has become the preferred language for the majority of the open-source community.
-Due to its popularity in this community, and user-friendliness, it has become popular among a huge chunk of fresh graduates and folks in early-stages of their career.
-This is has caused a good amount of exploratory work executed by testing python capabilities, and increasing the same when required.
-Python frameworks like Django are powering some of the very well known companies like Instagram, Pinterest, Mozilla, National Geographic, etc.
+Due to its popularity in this community and user-friendliness, it has become popular among a huge chunk of fresh graduates and folks in their early career stages.
+This has caused a good amount of exploratory work executed by testing python capabilities and increasing the same.
+Python frameworks like Django are powering some of the very well-known companies like Instagram, Pinterest, Mozilla, National Geographic, etc.

 Selenium has become a major library used for browser automation and automated testing.
-Python is leading in the number of libraries support the Data Eco-world (Data Analysis, Data Visualisation, Data Science, Production-ready models, etc) with libraries like scikit-learn, TensorFlow, seaborn, matplotlib,numpy, pandas, etc. Needless to say, with active, popular and wide usage of python, it has a very important place is the software industry and its rise.
+Python is leading in the number of libraries that support the Data Eco-world (Data Analysis, Data Visualisation, Data Science, Production-ready models, etc.) with libraries like scikit-learn, TensorFlow, seaborn, matplotlib, NumPy, pandas, etc. Needless to say, with active, popular and wide usage of python, it has a very important place in the software industry and its rise.

-Machine learning, at a high-level, is predicting recurring patterns in underlying observations, about virtually anything.
-The patterns could be in the typing speed of a person, the reaction time of a person, weather prediction, or even recognizing the object shown in a picture.
+Machine learning, at a high level, is predicting recurring patterns in underlying observations about virtually anything.
+The patterns could be in the typing speed of a person, the person’s reaction time, weather prediction, or even recognizing the object shown in a picture.

-On the other hand, machine learning libraries use fast iterative computations to realize patterns in the underlying test cases, at a much faster rate when the data set (samples) are high enough in number (millions to billions easily).
+On the other hand, machine learning libraries use fast iterative computations to realize patterns in the underlying test cases faster when the data set (samples) are high enough in number (millions to billions easily).

 Uses of Machine Learning